 Q: In a recent piece you explained that the Pope can resign if he chooses.
 To me that raises another question: What would happen if a Pope became so mentally debilitated that he didn’t know what he was doing?
 It seems to me that he wouldn’t be able to resign under those circumstances.
-Is there some legal mechanism that would allow the Church to remove him, and call for a conclave to elect a new Pope?
+Is there some legal mechanism that would allow him to be removed, and call for a conclave to elect a new Pope?
 Or is there at least a way for the cardinals to take charge of running the Church until that Pope passes away? –Paul

 A: Paul makes reference to the recent column, “Can a Pope Ever Resign?” which showed that a Pope can indeed resign from office if he wants to.
 But as noted in that column, canon 187 holds that anyone who wishes to resign from an ecclesiastical office can do so only if he is sui compos, a term which is difficult to translate into English.
 A person who is sui compos is capable of making rational decisions and taking responsibility for his actions.
 Someone who is mentally ill, or suffering from Alzheimer’s Disease, or in a coma (to cite only a few examples) is held to be non sui compos—a term which the code defines as describing a person who habitually lacks the use of reason (c.
 99).
 “Habitually” in this context means that the person is unable to think rationally in a regular, ongoing sort of way.
 As such it wouldn’t apply to someone who has merely fainted for a minute or two, or who’s been put under general anesthesia only for the duration of some surgical procedure.
 The code is talking here about someone who is routinely unable to think and make decisions for himself.